dotnet/android/Documentation/guides/BuildProcess.md

     validity to use for the `debug.keystore`.
 It defaults to `10950` or `30 * 365` or `30 years`.

+-   **AndroidDebugStoreType** &ndash; Specifies the default key store file format to use for the `debug.keystore`.
+It defaults to `pkcs12`.

+    Added in Xamarin.Android v10.3.

 -   **AndroidKeyStore** &ndash; A boolean value which indicates whether custom signing information should be used.
 The default value is `False`, meaning that the default debug-signing key will be used